magento/devdocs/guides/v2.0/mtf/mtf_test-approach.md

     <magento2>/dev/tests/functional/vendor/phpunit --filter CreateSynonymEntityTest

-Selenium must perform three cycles of the test flow in a browser.
-Three cycles correspond to three variations in a data set.
-Comparing with run on previous Step, each variation now is checked by assertion.
+Comparing with run on previous Step, each variation now is checked whether a success save message is appeared.

 That's it!